craigbutcher/craigbutcher.github.io/src/notes/2021/weeknotes-25.md

 failed to solve: rpc error: code = Unknown desc = failed to solve with frontend dockerfile.v0: failed to create LLB definition: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed
 ```

+### Update 21/06/2021:

+Turns out there was no docker image.
+Ran the command ```docker images``` reveals the container exists.
+A quick rebuild of the container, and things are back up and running.
+Yay!

 Stay safe, the warm weather will make a return...!